 Bids may be submitted electronically via Parity in accordance with this Notice of Sale, until the time specified herein.
 No other form of electronic bidding services will be accepted.
 No bid will be received after the time for receiving bids specified above.
-Bids may also be submitted by facsimile to PFM at (212) 809-5874.
-Once the bids are communicated via facsimile or electronically via Parity to the County, each bid will constitute an irrevocable offer to purchase the Bonds pursuant to the terms therein provided.
+Once the bids are communicated electronically via Parity to the County, each bid will constitute an irrevocable offer to purchase the Bonds pursuant to the terms therein provided.